What Are Terpenes?

 Types of Terpenes

 Scientists have categorized terpenes according to their molecular formation.
-In other words, each of these categories got their name from the number of terpene units required to form a molecule.
+In other words, each of these categories got its name from the number of terpene units required to form a molecule.

 - Hemiterpenes (prenol, isovaleric acid)